25 Ways to Stay Safe From Coronavirus As You Celebrate

 New vaccines from Pfizer and Moderna have just been approved and people have already started receiving them.
 It’s going to be a while before everyone has the opportunity to get vaccinated.

 Meanwhile, we must all remain committed to staying safe from the coronavirus.
-As you celebrate the holidays, experts, doctors, and public health organizations continue to remind us of the following 25 steps to help you stay safe from coronavirus, to protect you and those around you.
+As you celebrate the holidays, experts and doctors offer safety advice.

 The basics of staying safe from coronavirus